MatheusRich/matheusrich.github.io/_posts/2019-08-20-rubygems-web-command.markdown

 categories: gsoc ruby rubygems cli
 ---

 Wow!
 GSoC is almost on the final evaluation period!
 Time really flied!
-I thing it's a good moment to talk a bit about my work.
+I think it's a good moment to talk a bit about my work.

 As I mentioned in [this post][gsoc-post], I'm working with Rubygems for GSoC 2019.
 [My Pull Request][pr] is still open, but I think it's stable enough to write about it (and the process of opening it).